TECH COMPASS

 The most commonly used type is the axial fan.

-It has blades mounted at the center of a frame and pulls air in from the front, and expelling it to the rear.
-This is probably the kind of fan most people imagine when they hear the word “fan.”
-Axial fans are widely used because they offer high airflow and tend to operate quietly.
+It has blades mounted at the center of a frame and draws air in from the front and expels it to the rear.
+This is the type of fan most people picture when they hear the word "fan."
+Axial fans are widely used because they offer high airflow and tend to operate with low noise.

-These fans are especially useful in devices where space limitations prevent air from being discharged directly behind the unit.
-Blowers are ideal for spot cooling and for equipment with densely packed components, because of their ability to generate high static pressure.
+These fans are especially useful in devices where space constraints prevent air from being discharged directly behind the unit.
+Blowers are ideal for spot cooling and for equipment with densely packed components because they can generate high static pressure.
 Centrifugal fans are also useful for extracting air from tightly enclosed equipment.
-We'll explain the features of each fan type in more detail later.
+The features of each fan type will be explained in more detail later.

 Fan types – differences based on shape